-Many years ago, when I was a technical writing team lead at Mercury Interactive (now HP Software), I needed to temporarily replace a great writer on my team who was about to go on maternity leave.
+Many years ago, when I was a technical writing team lead at Mercury Interactive (now HP Enterprise), I needed to temporarily replace a great writer on my team who was about to go on maternity leave.
 (That writer now has my old job.)
 Several of the writers I interviewed made excellent personal impressions, but none of them passed the test I’d created earlier, after I identified that we did not have a good way as a department to compare writers interviewed by different team leads.
 We had all administered writing tests, but they varied, so it was hard to compare results.
 Our tests included asking our candidates to create:

 - Instructions for an alien on how to use a phone.

 - A user guide outline, introduction and procedure for Wordpad.
 (I did this test when I was interviewed).

 - A user guide outline, introduction and procedure for the sample flight-booking application included with WinRunner, the leading functional testing tool for Windows applications.

 We finally standardized on the last test.

 I also introduced another test, to find spelling, grammar, and layout inconsistencies in a sample chapter where they had been deliberately introduced.